Holmes-Benchmark/holmes-evaluation/README.md

 </div>

 This repository is part of the [Holmes 🔎 benchmark](https://holmes-benchmark.github.io).
-It provides code to evaluate a language model on Holmes 🔎, _the comprehensive option_, or FlashHolmes ⚡, _the efficient variant_.
+It provides code to evaluate a language model on  _the comprehensive_ Holmes 🔎 or _the efficient_ FlashHolmes ⚡.

 # 🔎 How does it work?